antonin-durey/the-price-to-play/README.md

 # The price to play

+**Artifact for The Web Conference submission #3001 "The Price to Play: a Privacy Analysis of Free and Paid Games in the Android Ecosystem"**

 This repository contains 4 resources:

 - `app_ids.csv` contains the list of game IDs we used for our study, and the source we used to collect the game files (either AndroZoo or Google's Play Pass)